welch-lab/RcppPlanc/cran-comments.md

 ```

 Static linkage of quite a few libraries will do this.
 Reported size is from my Windows machine.
 Unix-alike installs
 use dynamic linkage and embedded hwloc and will be smaller.
+Linux builds are typically ~5MB even with statically linked
+hwloc.

 ``` <!-- language: lang-none -->